 That’s why the best thing you can do is hire an experienced traffic law attorney like John Radziewicz to fight your ticket in court, so you can get it reduced or even dismissed.

 Why you should fight your traffic ticket

 As you can see, there are all kinds of unintended consequences for letting traffic tickets fall through the cracks.

-We recommend getting us in your corner to help you fight every traffic ticket in court, if possible.
+We recommend getting us in your corner to help you fight every traffic ticket in court.
 An experienced traffic attorney might be able to get your ticket reduced to a non-moving violation or even dismissed entirely.

-And no matter how old your ticket is, lawyer is your best shot at getting it removed from your driving record.
+And no matter how old your ticket is, a traffic lawyer is your best shot at getting it removed from your driving record.

 Let us fight your unpaid traffic tickets for you Now

-So instead of throwing that ticket back into the “I’ll deal with this later” pile, reach out to Crescent City Law for help.
+So instead of ignoring that ticket which could cost you a lot more money or your freedom, reach out to Crescent City Law in New Orleans for help.
 Contact us today to schedule your free consultation, and we can help you get all those old traffic tickets taken care of.